TakahikoKawasaki/nv-websocket-client/README.md

 // Create a web socket.
 The scheme part can be one of the following:
 // 'ws', 'wss', 'http' and 'https' (case-insensitive).
 The user info
 // part, if any, is interpreted as expected.
 If a raw socket failed
-// to be created, or if HTTP proxy handshake or SSL handshake failed,
-// an IOException is thrown.
+// to be created, an IOException is thrown.
 WebSocket ws = new WebSocketFactory().createSocket("ws://localhost/endpoint");
 ```